 Aged Care RN/CN

 My goal is to be a resource to other nurses and nursing students within whatever trajectory they are on by providing nurse mentorship, along with sharing the experience of moving to and working overseas.

 Why did I want to become a nurse?

 I have always had a caring nature and originally thought I would become a nanny.
 However, when I was in my teenage years I spent a lot of time with a family in our church whose child had Cystic Fibrosis.
 I spent a lot of time with her and eventually would help with her care whilst I was there including her hours of chest physiotherapy, and it was then I knew I wanted to be in the field of health.
 It wasn’t until I had experienced caring for my own child who was unwell for the first year of her life, that I knew it was nursing that was calling me.
-I feel that nursing fulfils my need to care for others, whilst giving me the ongoing mental challenge and personal growth.
+I feel that nursing fulfils my need to care for others, whilst giving me ongoing intellectual challenges and personal growth.

 What has kept my passion of nursing alive?

 I love that nursing is such a diverse career that is ever evolving.
 In nursing, you can specialise if you wish, but if you decide that you need a change for whatever reason, you can work towards a new area.
 I truly believe this keeps you refreshed and prevents the whole “this is how we have always done it” trap, and somewhat prevents burnout.